Ryanel/Smol-16/README.md

 # Smol-16

 Smol-16 is a fantasy game console, inspired by [Pico-8](http://www.lexaloffle.com/pico-8.php).
+It is not made by laxaloffle.
 However, it's not a clone, but more or a "decendant".
 If the Pico-8 is the NES, then the Smol-16 is like the SNES.

 ![Smol-16, running the sprite editor](docs/screenshots/sprite_editor_1.png)